shreybohra/smallpeice-TCRbot/README.md

 # smallpeice-TCRbot
-code for the winning robot participating the Tin Can Rally challenge in the 2018 Smallpeice trust Computing, Electronics and Robotics course at Southampton University.
+Code for the winning robot participating the Tin Can Rally challenge in the 2018 Smallpeice trust Computing, Electronics and Robotics course at Southampton University.